 taking too much acetaminophen.

-liver cancers are limited to liver only and not spread outside the liver.
+liver cancers are limited to the liver only and not spread outside the liver.

 Symptoms of liver failure due to cirrhosis include: